Didero/DideRobot/README.md

 # DideRobot

-A modular IRC bot built on Gevent
+A modular Python 2 IRC bot built with Gevent

 ### 1) Initial Setup
 1. In the 'serverSettings' folder, make a copy of 'globalsettings.json.example'